 Jeff Koons is no less crass and commercial than Thomas Kincaid (and only slightly less tacky), but he swaths everything he makes in an aura of cannily intentional irony which has, at least for the past few decades, been accepted by the art world as an expression of high art.

 All of this is intimately tied up in the necessary commerce of the arts.
 The artist’s highest aspirations are inevitably bound up in her or his need to make a living— so we all end up doing our own version of what is necessary to survive.
-Some artists have family money as well, and that can make them quite free to experiment.
+Some artists have family money, and that can make them quite free to experiment.
 But many don’t, so they have to find other ways to stay at work and pay the bills.

 LG: So what difference do you see between commoditized art and the art you are more moved by?